TRAINING NIGHT ANNOUNCEMENT 2021

 Now that we’ve switched to daylight savings time(DST), training season officially starts this Wednesday April 7, 2021 and will continue until Wednesday, Nov 3, 2021 (DST expires Nov 7).

 Non-students(eg, signed off club members) are strongly encouraged to help with flight training.
 We typically have several students each week.
 In addition to flight instruction, help is often needed in the areas of having a spotter, radio expertise, aircraft setup and debugging, and just plain encouragement and advice.
 Also, we sometimes have first time visitors come to the field, and we need someone to make them feel welcome and explain what we do.

-We try to start at 5pm, and fly until sunset or 8pm, which ever occurs first.
+We try to start at 5pm, and fly until sunset or 8pm, whichever occurs first.
 We fly when weather permits.
 This means we do fly in high winds, but not in continuous rain, nor snow, nor when it’s ‘too cold’.
-If no instructors are available on a particular night, training will be cancelled that night via text message to the students.
+If no instructors are available on a particular night, training will be cancelled that night via text message to the known students.